-Using the list below, you can decide, which is blender food processor combo is right for you.
-Then you can find the short characteristics of each product, its pros and cons and а helpful buyer’s guide to assist you with your choice.
+Use the comparison table to quickly figure out which blender is right for your needs.
+Then you can read the short characteristics of each product, its pros and cons and а helpful buyer’s guide to assist you with your choice.

 Our Choice #1